• Skip to primary navigation

 Where did she begin?

-She started her first child (now a college graduate) on BJU Press Distance Learning.
+She started her first child (now a college graduate) on BJU Press Online Homeschool Curriculum.
 The Fullers wanted to give their children a quality education that would complement their unique skills and abilities.
 The clear structure of BJU Press curriculum was a perfect fit.
 As she began homeschooling more of her children, Dynel found that the structure allowed her to balance multiple schedules with ease.
 She could even incorporate music lessons and extra activities.

 Where has her journey taken her?